Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 HQ USAREUR has directed that US citizens cannot ship, transport, or hand-carry privately-owned firearms to Germany.
 This avoids the possibility of German criminal prosecution for unauthorized possession of weapons or punishment under the UCMJ.

 Kennels are not provided for pets and they are not allowed in some guesthouses or hotels.
 Please inform your sponsor if you will be bringing pets.
-Pets must have rabies shots 30 days prior to but not more than one year prior to issuance of the health certificate.
+Pets must have rabies shots 30 days prior to but not more than one year prior of issuance of the health certificate.
 The health certificate must be completed no earlier than 10 days prior to arrival.
 Importation of certain dogs is strictly prohibited.

 US National Support Unit (NSU) OL-B, 470th Air Base Squadron